Visiting Shumen’s concrete wonder: the Monument to the Founders of the Bulgarian State

 There is a path through woods and along the ridge (approximately 3-4km) that links the monument with Shumen fortress.
 If you have the time (and energy), Lonely Planet’s suggestion of taking a taxi to the fortress (4Lev/€2) and then walking to the monument and eventually descending the steps to the town (and downing a cold recovery beer on the main drag) is a good one.

 There is a 3Lev/€1.5 entrance fee to enter the site.
 If you walk up the stairs, you will avoid the ticket counter and therefore need to detour out of the main hallway to your left in order to get your ticket.
-You can easily get away without buying a ticket but it’s worth doing so as you gain access to the Visitor’s Centre, which has some interesting information about the structure.
+You can easily get away without buying a ticket but keep in mind the fee goes towards maintaining the monument, plus it gives you access to the Visitor’s Centre, which has some interesting information about the structure.

 These are beautiful and huge!
 So impressive!